thruthesky/fireflutter/docs/install.md

 }
 ```

-By default, feed feature is disabled.
+By default, the feed feature is disabled.
 To use feed features, add the following in app widget.

 ```dart
 FeedService.instance.init(enable: true);
 ```

+If you have difficulty to install the fireflutter, please create an issue for help.